Ferré Ending Reign

 Indeed, councilman Walt Stanckiewitz had made clear his intention to vie against Ferré in November.
 Her abrupt departure from the upcoming political fray now leaves the field open for Stanckiewitz, although Tom Schwab, who served as city manager for nineteen years and as finance director for five years prior to that, is hugely popular among Grand Terrace’s residents.
 Schwab was eclipsed by Berry, who had served as assistant city manager beneath him for six year, when Schwab was felled by health problems in 2008.
 Schwab had earlier indicated that he was considering a run for city council and, in the aftermath of Ferré’s decision, is now considering ratcheting that up into a campaign for mayor.

-out her political career, Ferré, 73, is bringing the curtain down on a San Bernardino County political dynasty, of sorts.
+In closing out her political career, Ferré, 73, is bringing the curtain down on a San Bernardino County political dynasty, of sorts.
 Her father, Albert Huntoon, was once mayor of Colton.